Criteria for a project bank account

 The head contractor needs to apply threshold tests to decide whether to set up a PBA.
 If the project passes all the tests, they must set it up.

-A contract needs a PBA if it's tendered after 1 March 2018, and the Queensland Government is the principal (i.e. departments in Phase 1 and statutory authorities if they opt in).
+A contract needs a PBA if the tender was released between 1 March 2018 and 28 February 2021, and the Queensland Government is the principal (i.e. departments and any statutory authority who opts in).

 It must also pass these 3 threshold tests: